100-m/nx.digital/doc/security.md

 ### Cloud Server Hosting

 Impress application is served using a web server.
-Impress servers are hosted in a could.
+Impress servers are hosted in a cloud.
 Services are made available to customers on-demand via the Internet.
 Rather than being provided by a single server or virtual server, Impress services are provided by multiple connected servers that comprise a cloud.

 We chose Amazon Web Service to be our default Cloud provider.
 Amazon operates in over 50 availability zones.
-Our servers are located in Frankfurt, except when specified otherwise.
+Our servers are located in Continental Europe, except when specified otherwise.

 ### Serverless Computing Provider